Some of the content on this page requires authentication

 Emerging Innovators are nominated by their respective Tech Transfer Office or Commercial Group and

 nominations are assessed by the Investment Committee at designated meetings.
-During this process applicants must deliver a 10-minute pitch, followed by a Q&A with the Committee.
+During this process applicants must deliver an 8-10 minute pitch, followed by a Q&A with the Committee.

 Nominations can be submitted up to three times a year.